thodan/bop_toolkit/README.md

 `--result_filenames`: Comma-separated filenames with pose estimates in .csv ([examples](https://bop.felk.cvut.cz/media/data/bop_sample_results/bop_challenge_2019_sample_results.zip)).

+By default, this script is run with 10 parallel processes.
+You can change the number of processes by setting the `--num_worker 1`.

 ### 5. Evaluate the detections / instance segmentations
 ```
 python scripts/eval_bop22_coco.py --result_filenames=NAME_OF_JSON_WITH_COCO_RESULTS --ann_type='bbox'